bbauska/ibm-intermediate-web-dev/README.md

 Ahrefs is a popular tool for keyword research, competitor analysis, backlink audits, and other purposes.
-Using the site audit feature, you can analyze your competitors\' website traffic and search engine rankings and use this information to improve your SEO strategies.
+Using the site audit feature, you can analyze your competitors&apos; website traffic and search engine rankings and use this information to improve your SEO strategies.

 Moz Pro monitors a website's ranking, analyses backlinks, performs site